Detroit College Access Network Director Shares Tips for Students and Families

 It is never too early to starting thinking about a child’s postsecondary education.

-“We often begin the conversation too late,” Jordan said.
+“We often begin the conversation too late,” Johnson said.
 “By 12th grade, students already have solidified test scores and GPAs.
 That is why starting the college conversation in middle school can have a huge impact.”

 By talking with students about their post-secondary options at a young age, parents, mentors, and educators can help form a plan, both academically and financially, to help ensure a child’s success down the road.
 This is something that is especially true for first-generation college students, whose families may not have the familiarity with the college application process that is present in other households.